Pandas Extension¶

 Compute OpenAI embeddings for every Series element using a provided cache (asynchronously).

-This method allows external control over caching behavior by accepting a pre-configured AsyncBatchingMapProxy instance, enabling cache sharing across multiple operations or custom batch size management.
+This method allows external control over caching behavior by accepting a pre-configured AsyncBatchCache instance, enabling cache sharing across multiple operations or custom batch size management.
 The concurrency is controlled by the cache instance itself.

 Example

-from openaivec._proxy import AsyncBatchingMapProxy
+from openaivec._cache import AsyncBatchCache

 import numpy as np